Explore Hiring API

 Overview

-The Hiring module in Bob helps you manage recruitment end to end, from opening roles and publishing job ads to tracking candidates and applications.
+The Hiring module in Bob helps you manage recruitment end to end: internal requisitions and pipeline work on one side, and published careers listings and applies on the other—alongside tracking candidates and applications.

 The Hiring API provides programmatic access to core hiring data so you can: